neoforged/websites/content/news/eventbus-changes.md

     This post goes over the changes made to the "EventBus" subsystem of NeoForge 20.2.
     This does not cover specific events, but rather changes made to the event machinery itself.
 ---
-_Draft: This is only valid up to commit 86e69ce.
-Still missing a few planned changes._

 ## Introduction
 Over the past few weeks, we have been working on updating our event system.